Pomona College: Research, study abroad, and professional development

 More than half of Pomona students conduct research with faculty.
 The college sponsors an annual Summer Undergraduate Research Program (SURP), in which more than 200 students are paid a stipend of up to $5,600 to conduct research with professors or pursue independent research projects with professorial mentorship.
 The Pomona College Humanities Studio, established in 2018, supports research in the humanities.
 Pomona is home to the Pacific Basin Institute, a research institute that studies issues pertaining to the Pacific Rim.

-Before the pandemic, approximately half of Pomona students studied abroad.
-As of 2024, the college offers 69 pre-approved programs in 39 countries.
-Study-away programs are available for Washington, D.C., Silicon Valley, and the Marine Biological Laboratory in Massachusetts, and semester exchanges are offered at Colby, Spelman, and Swarthmore colleges.
+Approximately half of Pomona students study abroad.
+As of 2024, the college offers 68 pre-approved programs in 37 countries.
+Study-away programs are available for Washington, D.C., Silicon Valley, and the Marine Biological Laboratory in Massachusetts, and semester exchanges are offered at Colby College, Spelman College, and Swarthmore College.

 The Pomona College Career Development Office (CDO) provides students and alumni with career advising, networking, and other pre-professional opportunities.
 It runs the Pomona College Internship Program (PCIP), which provides stipends for completing unpaid or underpaid internships during the semester or summer; more than 250 students participate annually.
 The office connects students with alumni for networking and mentoring via the Sagehen Connect platform.
 During the 2015–2016 academic year, 175 employers hosted on-site informational events at the Claremont Colleges and 265 unique organizations were represented in 9 career fairs.